Neverous/efibooteditor/INSTALL.md

 - `.dmg` - macOS App Bundle.
-- `.deb` - Debian package - should also work on any Debian derivative as long as dependencies are met.
+- `.deb` - Debian package - should also work on any Debian derivative as long as dependencies are met.[^2]
 - `.ddeb` - Debian debug symbol package - primarily useful during troubleshooting.
 - `.msi` - Windows installer.
 - `.zip`, `.tar.zst` - simple archive files, should contain all necessary files, ready to use in-place after decompression (`.zip` is for Windows and `.tar.zst` is for macOS and Linux).

-### Notes

-- Using `.deb` packages on old Ubuntu (< 21.10) or Debian (< bullseye) releases might require manual Qt installation as versions in the official repositories are older than the minimum requirements.
+[^2]: Using `.deb` packages on old Ubuntu (< 21.10) or Debian (< bullseye)
+  releases might require manual Qt installation as versions in the official repositories are older than the minimum requirements.
   In the CI [aqtinstall](//github.com/miurahr/aqtinstall) is used for installation, but then package install needs to be probably forced.
   Quick search through the internet also reveals PPAs with pre-built packages from [Stephan Binner](//launchpad.net/~beineri) that might be useful.